Ow11/react-blog/README.md

 **Docker is not prepared yet!**

+## Run the project without docker

+run the following commands from the project directory `yarn install yarn build serve -s build`

 ## Available Scripts

 In the project directory, you can run:

 ### `yarn install`

-Downloads all dependencies for the project
+Downloads all dependencies for the project.

 ### `yarn start`